jpdevries/emosvg/README.md

 WIP.

 ## 🤔 Why?
 Sure, we could initially ship heavy and enhanced icons.
 But we want to progressively enhance the web.
-We start working within the limitations of HTML and utilize the interperative nature of Emoji to **initially deliver a growing and universal iconset that weight&nbsp;0kB**.
+We start working within the limitations of HTML and utilize the interpretive nature of Emoji to **initially deliver a growing and universal iconset that weight&nbsp;0kB**.

 ### 💅 Progressive Enhancement

 There are several advantages to Emoji:
  - fastest growing "language"
  - 0kB cost to ship artwork
- - interprative
+ - interpretive

 It's not all fun and games though.
 Emoji are interpative, meaning your art director might not be comfortable with the lack of control of what sighted users will see.
 There is no "pixel perfect" control with Emoji.
 They'll look different on different systems.
 This is where progressive enhancement comes in.
 If we detect, determine, or assume that it is worth the cost of shipping SVG artwork, we can overwrite our nearly weightless Emoji iconography with SVG icons.

 SVG icons can be:
  - animated
  - any number of colors
- - delivered efficently together as a single sprite
+ - delivered efficiently together as a single sprite
  - art directed with precision
  - styled with CSS Variables

 emoSVG will turn your Emoji into SVG graphics if and when you ask it to.
 To accomplish this, emoSVG needs to know one thing:
  - the SVG graphic you'd like to replace the `span.emoji` with

 Your SVG graphic can be a SVG file or part of an SVG sprite.

+### 🏋️‍ Weigh In
+`emoSVG.min.js` weights a whopping 522 bytes GZIPed and&nbsp;minified.
+Whoop&mdash;d&mdash;doo.
+That's not the point.
+Remember that the artwork you'll be replacing your Emoji with does way something.
+Keep that in mind and only pass this cost onto your users when&nbsp;appropriate.

 ## 🕰 When?
-That's totally up to you. emoSVG just gives you a simple API to turn a `span.emoji` element into the appropriate enhanced markup.
+When you ship your SVG icons totally up to you. emoSVG just gives you a simple API to turn a `span.emoji` element into the appropriate enhanced markup.
 We recommend that you enhance Emoji into something else when:
- - no `save-data` header is detected
+ - no `save-data` header is&nbsp;detected
- - JavaScript is enabled
+ - JavaScript is&nbsp;enabled
- - user preferences you may have opt into, or do not opt out of, the cost of enhanced iconography
+ - user preferences opt into, or do not opt out of, the costs of enhanced&nbsp;iconography

 ## 🛠 Usage